-In that sense, the new Samsung Gear 360 for 2017 shares the same goal as the first iteration: make shooting 4K 360-degree video content easy and relatively affordable.
+In that sense, the new Samsung Gear 360 for 2017 shares the same goal as the first iteration: make shooting 360-degree video content easy and relatively affordable.
 However, it goes about its mission in a much sleeker fashion, ditching the bulbous heft of last year’s model and opting for a more portable build that’s arguably easier and more fun to use.

 It’s a surprise to nobody that the main appeal of this camera is that it can shoot video in a full, world-encompassing 360-degrees.
 The pocket-size construct of Samsung’s Gear 360 for 2017 makes it a more ideal option than last year’s model for those on the go, whether you’re capturing some precious vacation memories or just showing off your neighborhood to the world via Facebook Live.

 But why record in 360-degrees, you ask?
 Well, for a variety of reasons.
 It’s cool.
 Your current camera probably can’t do it.
-Plus, and most importantly, these clips are viewable inside of VR headset, whether it be the Samsung Gear VR, the Google Daydream View, or any other major headset.
+Plus (and most importantly) these clips are viewable inside of VR headset, whether it be the Samsung Gear VR, the Google Daydream View, or any other major headset.
 Someone else can step into your shoes and see what your world looks like.
 Enough said.

-If you’ve never seen this sort of thing in action, Samsung’s software stitches together the feed from the two lenses to make it look as seamless as possible.
-However, we noticed that the more action-packed the footage, the more tearing can be seen at the seams.
+If you’ve never seen this sort of thing in action, it seems pretty magical.
+Samsung’s recording algorithm stitches together the feed from the two lenses to make it look as seamless as possible.
+However, we noticed that the more action-packed the footage is, the more that tearing can be seen at the seams.

 Additionally, users can record with a single lens, which tops out at 1080p resolution at 60 frames per second.
 This mode is perfect for when you want to capture some video, but you want to keep your bad hair day out of the picture.